-The Pallottine Foundation of Huntington recognizes that dedicated and committed nonprofit organizations work tirelessly, and often with scarce resources, to provide much needed services to our community.
-Many times, nonprofits elect to spend these scarce resources on direct services to their clients and often forego much needed operational improvements.
+The Pallottine Foundation of Huntington recognizes that dedicated and committed nonprofit organizations work tirelessly, and often with scarce resources, to provide essential services to our community.
+Many times, these organizations elect to spend their resources on direct services to their clients and forego operational improvements.

-Capacity Building grants are designed to strengthen the organizational infrastructure, management, and governance of eligible nonprofits.
-These grants are not about expanding an organization’s services, adding a new program, or renovating a building.
-The idea of capacity building is that improved internal systems will support improved and continued high-quality services to clients.
+Capacity building grants are designed to strengthen the organizational infrastructure, management, and governance of nonprofits.
+These grants are not about expanding an organization’s services, adding a new program, or renovating a building, but are designed to enhance internal systems that support improved and continued high-quality services to clients.

 Capacity building support may include, but is not limited to: